“Is the thought of “I do” making you want to say “I… don’t think I can do this”? Turns out marriage anxiety is surprisingly common.

 Treating marriage anxiety depends on the specific type and severity of the symptoms.
 Some treatment options include:

-- Cognitive-behavioral therapy (CBT): One type of therapy that helps individuals identify and combat negative thoughts and behaviors that contribute to anxiety through different exercises and techniques.
+- Cognitive-behavioral therapy (CBT): This is one type of therapy that helps individuals identify and combat negative thoughts and behaviors that contribute to anxiety through different exercises and techniques.
+For example, exposure therapy is a type of CBT that can be useful for someone who has a phobia.

-- Talk therapy: Discussing and navigating through your stresses, anxieties, and worries with a licensed therapist can be a great option.
+- Talk therapy: Discussing and navigating your stresses, anxieties, and worries with a licensed therapist can be a great option.
+You can speak with a therapist in person or do talk therapy online.
+Thanks to technology, you can complete talk therapy from anywhere.

-- Mindfulness meditation: A tool that involves helping you focus on the present moment and accepting your thoughts and emotions without judging yourself.
+- Mindfulness meditation: This is a tool that involves helping you focus on the present moment and accepting your thoughts and emotions without judging yourself.
+For example, downloading the Headspace app which has tons of free and paid mindfulness meditation for people who are new to meditation.

-- Couples therapy: A type of therapy that you attend with your significant other that focuses on improving communication and conflict resolution skills in the relationship.
+- Couples therapy: This is a type of therapy that you attend with your significant other that focuses on improving communication and conflict resolution skills in the relationship.
+If your marriage anxiety stems from some relationship issues, this may be a good place to get started.

 It’s important to seek help if marriage anxiety is impacting one’s daily life and relationship to a negative level.
 Professional support can provide valuable tools and strategies to manage anxiety and improve one’s overall well-being.